awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar-in-formats.md

 }
 ```

-The output is also is in JSON Lines format, with one line per prediction, in an order identical to the instance order in the corresponding input file\.
+The output is also in JSON Lines format, with one line per prediction, in an order identical to the instance order in the corresponding input file\.
 Predictions are encoded as objects identical to the ones returned by responses in online inference mode\.
 For example:

 ```
 { "quantiles": { "0.1": [...], "0.2": [...] }, "samples": [...], "mean": [...] }